nextthingco/docs/Gadget-docs/source/includes/_gadgetyml.md

 <span style="font-size: 17px">**Directory: Path of local image**</span>

-Used when building and deploying images on your host machine rather than pulling from Docker Hub.
+Used when building and deploying images on your development machine rather than pulling from Docker Hub.
 Put the pathname of your Dockerfile and supporting files (the build's context) here in relation to the gadget.yml file.

 __Format:__ `directory: projDir`